CodingTrain/thecodingtrain.com/CONTRIBUTING.md

-# All Aboard The Coding Train for Hacktoberfest 2022
+# The Coding Train Contributing Guide

-One of the major goals of The Coding Train is to provide a beginner-friendly environment for people to make pull requests, which is why we are participating in [Hacktoberfest](https://hacktoberfest.com/participation/) this year.
-Hacktoberfest is DigitalOcean's annual event that encourages people to contribute to open source throughout October.
+One of the major goals of The Coding Train is to provide a beginner-friendly environment for people to make pull requests and contribute to projects.
+This guide discusses how to contribute to The Coding Train website.
+We encourage you to make contributions to this repository, and mistakes and confusions are always welcome.
+We are here to help!

-Here are some key values of Hacktoberfest:
-- Everyone is welcome
-- Quantity is Fun, Quality is Key
-- Short-term action, long term impact

 The Coding Train strives to be a respectful, friendly, and welcoming community.
 Read our [Code of Conduct](https://github.com/CodingTrain/Code-of-Conduct) to learn about what is and is not acceptable.